SuperDiodo/ur_ros_rtde/README.md

 ---

 ## Capabilities of `ur_ros_rtde`
-- Visualization of the 3D robot in RViz.
 - Reception of various data including joint positions, force, torque, etc.
 - Configuration of internal robot parameters such as payload.
 - UR control box digital pin reading and writing.